RyotaUshio/obsidian-pdf-plus/docs-vault/Obsidian PDF++/index.md

 >
 > If you find this plugin helpful, please support the project from the links below.
 >
 > - One-time donations are much appreciated.
-However, monthly donations will help me even more by providing a constant source of income.
+However, monthly paying will help me even more by providing a constant source of income regardless of the amount.
 > - If you prefer PayPal, please make donations from Ko-fi.
 >
 > GitHub Sponsors: